Qerbz/progsik/README.md

 - `npm ci`
 - `npm start`

-After installing once, you only need to run the `npm start` command to start the react server.
+After installing once, you only need to run the `npm start` command to start the React server.

 The instance will be running at http://localhost:3000/ and code changes should update the running code automatically when saving.